Urbisin/Urbisin/README.md

 - I'm currently learning **Godot** to explore game development, with a focus on creating interactive dialogues for role-playing games.
 - I have a strong interest in **algorithm design** and data structures, with past work in building a **segment tree** visualization using **Qt**.
-- Enthusiastic about **environmental awareness**, I have worked on an art project using **recycled materials** to build sculptures.

-## 📈 Always Learning

-I love exploring new areas, from **numerical methods for dynamic systems** to learning how to develop full-stack applications.
-I’m particularly interested in systems that help improve daily tasks, like building a **virtual assistant** for smart home management.